nickp60/riboSeed/scripts/recreating_tables_and_figures.md

 ```

-That was all a bit confusing, so we made a script that runs all the commands.
+That was all a bit confusing, so we made a script (./scripts/blob_cereus.sh)that runs all the commands.
 Paths are hardcoded, so it is more of a description of the work than a portable script, but oh well.

 ## Archaea